RichardHightower/parsers-in-java/README.md

 Boon allows turning a map into a Java object so it can do object serializaiton of JSON, but you have to first convert JSON into Map and then Map into Object.

-I have not performance tuned this and I am sure GSON and Jackson must be faster.
+I have not performance tuned full Object serialization this and I am sure GSON and Jackson must be faster.
+Boon plans on supporting this so the plan is for it be very fast if not the fastest (eventually).

 But tune in later for more benchmarks.

+For now, it is just fastest at serialization to a map.

 parsers-in-java